cfarkas/variants2genes/README.md

 # Usage:
 ## Collect haplotypes from RNA-seq data:
 - In this example, we will analyze haplotypes from an RNA-seq data, aligned againts galGal6 genome (gallus gallus version 6).
-This RNA sequencing comes from an unespecified gallus gallus substrain (named in this example as aligned.sorted.bam), without reference genome.
+This RNA sequencing comes from an unespecified gallus gallus substrain without reference genome (named in this example as aligned.sorted.bam).
 To call haplotypes in this sample, we will employ as reference a WGS illumina bam used in the assembly of galGal6 genome (sra accession SRR3954707) .
 The whole pipeline can be runned as follows:
 ```
 git clone https://github.com/cfarkas/variants2genes
 cd variants2genes